Koko Crater Trail: climbing the famous Oahu Crater

 Fortunately, an alternative on the right side of the railway avoids this part.

 But the steepness of the path and this passage over the void will not be the only worries.
 Added to this are the difficulties linked to the heat, which can become intense from 10am onwards, and to a lesser extent, the mud that can make its appearance.
 There is also the humidity in general, which makes crossbeams very slippery.

 During our walk, the perspiration of the hikers alone made some of these crossbeams slippery, so beware!

 Finally, to give you an idea of your progress during the ascent, you should know that there are numbers written on the right-hand rail every 3 or 4 metres, the last one at the summit being 2450...

-Once you get to the top, you will be able to see the facilities left abandoned after the mine was shut down.
-Behind the concrete structure at the top of the climb, you can also see the entrance to the mine, which has been condemned.
+Once you get to the top, you will be able to see the facilities left abandoned after the military activity has stopped.
+Behind the concrete structure at the top of the climb, you can also see the entrance to a bunker, which has been condemned.

 But don't stop now!
 To the right of this bunker, the path continues through the brush to reach several viewpoints on the inside of the crater.
 From here, the panorama will allow you to easily see Diamond Head, Hanauma Bay, the southeastern tip of the island and part of Waikiki.
 It's really pretty!
 This is the place to go if you decide to watch the sunrise.

 Here are the 2 choices that we consider opportune to take full advantage of the hike without suffering too much from the heat.